 B2C vs. B2B lead generation

 Although the definition of lead generation seems simple, B2B lead generation is actually quite complicated.
-The products and services sold require stakeholder buy-in, which means engaging in conversations at multiple touchpoints.
+The products and services sold require stakeholder buy-in.
+That means you’ll need to engage in conversations at multiple customer touch points.
 With a complex sale, you’re typically going to see an economic buyer, user buyer, technical buyer and an influencer.
 Prices are often high, leading to long sales cycles as potential leads compare their options.